asherikov/ccws/README.md

 Dependencies
 ------------

-Dependencies can be installed using `make bprof_install_build BUILD_PROFILE=<profile>`, which is going to install the following tools and profile specific dependencies:
+Dependencies can be installed using `make bp_install_build BUILD_PROFILE=<profile>`, which is going to install the following tools and profile specific dependencies:
 - `colcon`